RealDealAdamP/transcribe-audio-service/README.md

 Users can choose between One Shot batch transcription or Continuous Directory Monitoring to automatically process new files at set intervals.
 Output formats include .txt, .csv, .json, and .xml, with optional translation to English for supported languages.

-Version 1.4.0 introduces Automated Speaker Recognition, powered by Pyannote’s state-of-the-art diarization pipeline, enabling clearer attribution in multi-speaker environments.
+Version 1.4.0 introduces Automated Speaker Identification, powered by Pyannote’s state-of-the-art diarization pipeline, enabling clearer attribution in multi-speaker environments.

 Built with configurability and reliability in mind, this tool is ideal for professionals seeking accurate, flexible, and efficient audio transcription at scale.